Take A Look Inside Chloë Grace Moretz’s $3.4 Million

 Moretz will be able to rehearse scenes for her upcoming role in The Little Mermaid in the outside area.
 The backyard includes a pool, spa, and waterfall, as well as a structure that would be perfect for watching dailies.

-It also looks like the perfect place at which to stage the types of parties featured in Neighbours 2, another film in which she’s starring.
+It also looks like the perfect place at which to stage the types of parties featured in Neighbors 2, another film in which she’s starring.

+As long as she stays away from Twitter feuding with Kim Kardashian, this place should be a paradise.

 Moretz will be able to rehearse scenes for her upcoming role in The Little Mermaid in the outside area.
 The backyard includes a pool, spa, and waterfall, as well as a structure that would be perfect for watching dailies.

-It also looks like the perfect place at which to stage the types of parties featured in Neighbours 2, another film in which she’s starring.
+It also looks like the perfect place at which to stage the types of parties featured in Neighbors 2, another film in which she’s starring.

+As long as she stays away from Twitter feuding with Kim Kardashian, this place should be a paradise.